-- Raising Profile and connecting GCU into the global social innovation community: We helped to raise GCU’s profile and connecting GCU to the global social innovation community in Europe through social innovation events such as the launch of Social Innovation Europe \as well as locally through the 2015 Unusual Suspects Festival organised in Glasgow.
+- Raising Profile and connecting GCU into the global social innovation community: We helped to raise GCU’s profile and connect GCU to the global social innovation community in Europe through social innovation events such as the launch of Social Innovation Europe, as well as locally through the 2015 Unusual Suspects Festival organised in Glasgow.

 - Brokering partnerships: We regularly introduce and broker new strategic partnerships for GCU.
 These include:

 SIX connected GCU to Nesta, and the EU funded TEPSIE project in order to partner together to co-host the Social Frontiers Conference in 2013 which brought together 120 individuals from around the world to GCU’s (then) new campus in London, to strengthen the social innovation research community.
 This helped position GCU in the global social innovation field.